dat320-2021/info/syllabus.md

-# Tentative Syllabus
+# Final Syllabus

 The course is based on this [textbook](http://pages.cs.wisc.edu/~remzi/OSTEP/):
 Operating Systems: Three Easy Pieces.
 Version 1.00.
 Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau

-Syllabus include Chapters 2-40 and 48-49 from the textbook, excluding the dialogue chapters and Chapter 38.
+Syllabus include Chapters 2-32, excluding the dialogue chapters.

-Chapters 36 and 37 are defined as *read on your own* and will *not* be subject to examination, but may be helpful to understand Chapters 39 and 40.
+Chapters 33-49 are defined as *read on your own* and will *not* be subject to examination.

 ## Excluded Subchapters